Charles Grafton Page: Scientific accomplishments

 The failures of Page's electromagnetic locomotive test run were cautionary to other inventors who eventually found other means than batteries to produce electrically driven locomotion.
-Before Page began his attempt, work such as that of James Prescott Joule had generated a general consensus among scientists that the battery powered electric engine was an impractical device.
-Page had disregarded those findings and never gave up believing in the potential of his design of an on-board electric source for locomotive power.
+Before Page began his attempt, work such as that of James Prescott Joule had generated a general consensus among scientists that "the battery powered motor was a hopelessly impractical device".
+Page had disregarded those findings.
+He himself never gave up believing in the practical potential of his design.